saisrinivas6888/Music-Player-API/README.md

 2. Include the necessary files in your project and link them accordingly.
 3. Build your project with the provided source files.

+#CHnages/Updates
+Key Updates:
+Menu-Driven Interface:

+Users can now interact with the music player through a menu.

+Options include adding songs, removing songs, playing the entire playlist, playing a specific song, and displaying the playlist.

+Input Validation:

+Added checks to ensure valid input for song indices and other user inputs.

+Improved Playlist Management:

+Users can now remove songs by index.

+Users can view the current playlist with song details.

+Better Code Structure:

+Added a display() method to the Song class for cleaner output.

+Improved error messages and user feedback.
 ## Usage

 Here's a simple example of how to use the music player API: